ZiqianLiu666/MIRAGE/README.md

 ## Quick Start
 To quickly try MIRAGE, you can run the following commands directly.
 The benchmark will be automatically downloaded from Hugging Face, so no manual setup is required.

-You can switch between different base models by modifying the `--model` argument.
 ```bash
 # FLUX.2 [klein]-9B + MIRAGE
 python quick_start.py \